-Course Advisories: SCC minimum English and math standards.
+Course Advisory: SCC minimum English and Math standards.
 A practicum course that covers the fundamentals of costume construction and its integration into the theatre process.
 Each student will be given an increasing level of responsibilities in accordance with individual abilities.
 Areas of responsibility may include: Co-Costume Designer, Assistant Designer, Cutter, Tailor, First Hand, Stitcher, Millner, Cobbler, Crafts Artisan, Wig/Hair Stylist, Make-up Artist, Wardrobe Supervisor, or Dresser.
 Successful completion of the costume production process may culminate in a crew assignment.
 This is an open entry/open exit course.
-May be repeated to a maximum of 12 units, including initial enrollment.
+Repeatable 3 times.
 Three hours lab, zero to six hours weekly by arrangement.